visan-ionut/Remove_Watermarks/README.txt

 Remove Watermarks
 =================

-In the context of this project, i have implemented a method for removing graphic elements from an image.
+In the context of this project, I have implemented a method for removing graphic elements from an image.
 The elements to be removed are intended to mark copyright ownership of an image and are known in